Bat Removal New Port Richey

 Bat Exclusion

-The best method of bat removal is to close off the entry point they are using to get into your house.
+The best way of removing bats from your home is to seal off all possible entrances.
 This process is called exclusion.
-It is done by sealing all holes or openings that are bigger than an inch.
-The most common entry points for bats include attics, chimneys, and roofs.
+This is accomplished by sealing any holes or openings larger than one inch.
+Attics, chimneys, roofs are the most common entry points to bats.
 You can allow bats to exit your home but not return.
-Once gone, you must seal all potential entrance points permanently to prevent other animals from entering your home.
+Once they are gone, you need to permanently seal off all possible entry points so other animals cannot access your home.

 These entry points may include chimneys, vents, gaps under garage doors or beneath eaves, even holes as tiny as a half-inch.
 After these areas have been identified by our bat specialist, we will take steps for sealing them off to prevent other bats from entering your home.